isheetasnh/wildfire-detection/streamlit-dashboard/README.md

 Requires specifications for the dashboard, as discussed in the project proposal and milestone goals:

 - Provide an interactive interface
-- Display historical wildfire events and summaries
+- Display historical wildfire events and summary statistics
 - Display spatial statistics
 - Visualize geospatial wildfire maps
 - Display real-time updates